Buy a Life Insurance Plan in a few clicks

 2,52,909 |

-After seeing her friend do so well, Suman also decides to start investing in the same way as Sagar.
-Unfortunately, she started 2 years after him.
-Despite the fact that she invests the same amount, Suman will end up accumulating only ₹1,34,815 at the end of 3 years.
-Suman would have lost ₹1,18,094 simply because she started 2 years too late.
-Apart from missing out on the returns she would have accumulated for the time period, she also missed out on the opportunity to reinvest those returns into her investment and thereby earn more.
+After seeing her friend do so well, Suman also decides to start investing like Sagar.
+Unfortunately, she started two years after him.
+Even though she invests the same amount, Suman will accumulate only ₹1,34,815 at the end of three years.
+Suman would have lost ₹1,18,094 simply because she started two years too late.
+Apart from missing out on the returns she would have accumulated for the period, she also missed out on the opportunity to reinvest those returns into her investment and earn more.

 Sagar |